 UPDATE: 21 to 25 Beresford Street has been the only site to suffer significant vandalism, plus bad luck – as a water supply proposed by ReNew Brighton for lawn watering was not available.
 During summer 2012-2013 the boardwalk was significantly damaged, plants were stolen and pallet seats broken-up.
 We had to make [...]

-On the corner of Peter Scoular Park, 200 Tuam Street (opposite the former City Council offices), there’s a recycled timber office made recently for Life in Vacant Spaces .
+Formerly on the corner of Peter Scoular Park, 200 Tuam Street (opposite the former City Council offices), was a recycled timber office made for Life in Vacant Spaces .
 LiVs is the latest addition to post-earthquake Christchurch transitional projects.
 It is a charity which helps link landowners and temporary users of [...]

 The volunteer team now numbers over 140.
 Volunteering dates are on this linked page.